From travelling the world to Fernando Torres heartbreak - The remarkable story of Young Lions utility man Harhys Stewart | Goal.com

 For a player of his tender age, Young Lions’ defensive handyman Harhys Rizal Gareth Stewart has sure been around the block.

-Born to a Welsh father and a Malay mother, the 19-year-old spent much of his formative years halfway round the world from Singapore’s HDB heartlands in Toa Payoh and Bedok, spending time in the United Arab Emirates and Finland before finally returning to the Lion City for good.
+Born to a Welsh father and a Malay mother, the 19-year-old spent much of his formative years halfway round the world from Singapore’s HDB heartlands, spending time in the United Arab Emirates and Finland before finally returning to the Lion City for good.

 Born in Singapore in late March 2001, Harhys and family left for Dubai in 2008, before relocating to Espoo, just outside the Finnish capital of Helsinki, four years later.
 In 2015, the family came full circle, as they found themselves back in Singapore after seven years away.